Stuck In A Rut? Sometimes Joy Takes A Little Practice

 One reason these emotions often make us feel good is they shift our focus away from the self — that is "me and my problems" — and onto others, Campos says.
 "They help put the self in its balanced place, of not being absolutely the highest thing on the to-do list.
 They help us focus on the joys that relationships can bring."

 She adds, "In this way, positive emotions are part of what helps you to put others before the self."
 And helping others often makes people feel good.
-"So, for example, people report levels of higher well-being when they're giving to others, and it feels better to give than to necessarily to receive," she says.
-"I think that's evidence that focusing on others can be really good for us."
+"So, for example, people report levels of higher well-being when they're giving to others, and it can feel better to be on the giving end rather than the receiving end," she says.
+"I think that's more evidence that focusing on others can be really good for us."

 The idea of cultivating positive emotions is pretty simple.
 Choose one of these emotions and then do a specific action regularly that helps evoke it.
 Psychologists have devised suggestions for how to get started, but it can be as simple as taking time to notice and appreciate the small things around you that uplift you.
 (Read three tips to get started at the end of this piece.)